alida-laney/justalida/_poems/a-disgusting-impulse.md

 That was a woman afraid to squirm.

-I am woman who will relish the filth.
+I am a woman who will relish the filth.